amient/goconnect/README.md

 - it builds linear pipelines for similar to Kafka Connect so it's goal is data connectivity not general data processing
 - it is more general than Kafka Connect and can build file-for-a-file pipelines
-- but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs
+- ~but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs~
-- like Beam, it has internal concept of parallelism and coders however here everything is statically typed
+- like Beam, it has internal concept of parallelism and coders ~however here everything is statically typed~
 - it scales similarly to Kafka Connect by simply running mulitple instances of the same adapter
-- it guarantees at-least-once processing at minimum with a choice of optimistic and pessimistic checkpointing depending whether the source supports some notion of offsets or not
+- it guarantees at-least-once processing and is capable of exactly-once with a choice of optimistic and pessimistic checkpointing depending whether the source supports some notion of offsets or not
-- exactly-once guarantees are optional and designed in general similarly to Beam
 - it has a concept of EventTime built in to the basic concept
 - it is a unified data processing framework in terms of batch/stream semantics if the input data is bounded the pipeline will terminate when all input elements are fully processed